spannaa/apkToolkit/README.md

 # apkToolkit

-A toolkit for working with apks &amp; jars within multiple projects
+A toolkit for working with apks &amp; jars within multiple projects.

+Any number of self-contained project folders can be created and worked with and each project folder can contain any number of apks & jars.

+When decompiling or batch decompiling apks & jars, any previously installed frameworks are deleted and the frameworks for the project you're working in are installed automatically.
+This enables different roms to be worked on without their frameworks getting mixed up.

 WHAT IT CAN DO